 The business world has been turned upside down!
 Who would have thought everything would abruptly stop and nearly all business would be disrupted by an unprecedented pandemic?
 We are now working from home and conducting business on-line with as minimal human contact as possible.
 Yet business must go on if we are to survive and then thrive!
 In times of crisis, no matter the cause, there is one thing that keeps the doors open, employees working, and business growing – cash!
 Unfortunately, for many businesses, forecasting cash flow has not been a priority.
 And if they are doing it, it is likely in cumbersome excel workbooks.
-So, how do you get insight to your cash flow quickly and with clarity for 13, and better yet, 26 weeks out?
+So, how can you do easy cash forecasting to get insight to your cash flow quickly and with clarity for 13, and better yet, 26 weeks out?

 Cash Coming In